 Always free in-car premium features include SiriusXM, Bluetooth, WiFi, plus hands-free Apple CarPlay and Android integration.

 Silvercar doesn’t require a promotion code.
-However, your Chase Sapphire Reserve card must be saved as your default payment method.
+However, your Chase Sapphire card must be saved as your default payment method.

 Although Chase doesn’t actively promote Hertz rental car perks, it is another Visa Infinite travel benefit.
 Being a Hertz Gold Plus Rewards member gives you complimentary one-class upgrades (when available) and discounts on the Prestige and Adrenaline collections.